Car Test Centre, Scotland

 What learners should know about Edinburgh (Currie)

 • Edinburgh (Currie) runs a tougher-than-average pass rate.
-If you've trained somewhere quieter, take at least 2-3 lessons on the actual City of Edinburgh test routes before your date.
-The difficulty is in the routes, not the marking sheet.
+If you've trained somewhere quieter, take at least 2-3 lessons on City of Edinburgh test-area roads before your date.
+The difficulty is in the road mix, not the marking sheet.

 • Volume at Edinburgh (Currie) is among the highest in the network.
 Don't take the first available date on faith, refreshing the DVSA booking page across a few days regularly turns up cancellations.